 Two Physical Education courses Chemical Dependency Counselor Certificate (28 credits) The Chemical Dependency Certificate program is intended for those students who are seeking the Licensed Alcohol and Drug Counselor (LADC) through the Board of Behavioral Health and Therapy.
 The Certificate program satisfies the 270 hours of classroom instruction and the 880-hour practicum (internship) required to obtain the LADC in Minnesota in a setting which satisfies MN Statute 148C.04.
 A bachelor's degree is required to complete the LADC requirements.
 The bachelor's degree can be completed through a number of different transfer degrees.
 Students can obtain the Alcohol and Drug Counselor Temporary (ADCT) qualification with the two-year degree which can lead to initial employment in the field.
 The courses in the CDC program will provide students with the knowledge of the State of Minnesota requirements for the LADC including an overview of alcohol and drug counseling focusing on the transdisciplinary foundations of alcohol and drug counseling, an understanding of the theories of chemical dependency, the continuum of care, and the process of change; pharmacology and the dynamics of addiction, case management, screening, intake, assessment, treatment planning and counseling theory and practice; treating substance abuse disorders with culturally diverse and identified populations; co-occurring disorders and professional ethics.
 The practicum will provide the student with the opportunity to develop clinical skills under the supervision of a qualified LADC clinical supervisor at an approved site.
 The practicum will provide the student with the opportunity to develop proficiency in the twelve core functions as defined by the Board of Behavioral Health and Therapy.
 The Chemical Dependency Certificate is recognized by the Minnesota College System as a separate college degree and is therefore eligible for financial aid.
-Required Courses CDEP 2001 Chemical Dependency Theories CDEP 2020 CD Assessment and Procedures CDEP 2030 Co-Occurring Disorders CDEP 2050 CD Practicum I CDEP 2051 CD Practicum II PSYC 1030 Drug Use and Abuse PSYC 2020 Group Dynamics

-Law Enforcement

-The mission of the Law Enforcement department at Fond du Lac Tribal and Community College is to provide a comprehensive approach to law enforcement, focusing on current and past practices in law enforcement, including problem solving, conflict resolution, and community involvement and partnerships.
+Required Courses CDEP 2001 Chemical Dependency Theories CDEP 2020 CD Assessment and Procedures CDEP 2030 Co-Occurring Disorders CDEP 2050 CD Practicum I CDEP 2051 CD Practicum II PSYC 1030 Drug Use and Abuse PSYC 2020 Group Dynamics Law Enforcement The mission of the Law Enforcement department at Fond du Lac Tribal and Community College is to provide a comprehensive approach to law enforcement, focusing on current and past practices in law enforcement, including problem solving, conflict resolution, and community involvement and partnerships.
 Special attention is paid to police and public safety ethics.
-A unique focus of our mission is to recruit, education, and train American Indians seeking criminal justice careers.
-As part of this unique mission, it is also a focus to provide non-Indian students a perspective into the diversities involving communities of color.

-Instructors on staff include current and former peace officers, investigators, and lawyers.
+A unique focus of our mission is to recruit, educate and train American Indians seeking criminal justice careers.
+As part of this unique mission, it is also a focus to provide non-Indian students perspectives into the diversities involving communities of color.
+Instructors on staff include current and former peace officers, investigators, lawyers and judges.
 Fond du Lac Tribal and Community College enjoys a great partnership with area law enforcement agencies and organizations.
 This partnership allows students direct exposure to current professionals and practical experiences and application.
 The compact, streamlined program can be completed in two years.
 For students who have a college degree or some college experience, it is possible to complete the program in one year.

-Associate of Science Degree in Law Enforcement (68 credits)

-Required Program Courses

-HLTH 1050 Emergency Medical Responder

-LAWE 1001 Introduction to Criminal Justice

-LAWE 1020 Criminal Investigation

-LAWE 2010 Criminal Procedure and Evidence

-LAWE 2020 Minnesota Statutes and Traffic Law

-LAWE 2030 Critical Issues and Community Relations

-LAWE 2050 Use of Force I

--

-LAWE 2051 Use of Force II

-LAWE 2052 Leadership, Ethics, and Diversity in Law Enforcement

-LAWE 2053 Practical Applications of Criminal Investigations

-LAWE 2054 Patrol Procedures

-General Education Requirements

-AMIN 1050 Anishinaabeg of Lake Superior

-ENGL 1101 College Composition

-ENGL 1120 Writing for Professionals

-LAWE 1010 Crime and Delinquency

-POLS 1020 State and Local Government

-SOC 1001 Introduction to Sociology

-SPCH 1020 Interpersonal Communication

-Student must complete one MnTC Goal 3 Science course (BIOL 1011 Introduction to Forensic Biology or BIOL 1060 Environmental Science are recommended.)

-Student must complete one MnTC Goal 4 Mathematical/Logical Reasoning course.

-Student must complete one MnTC Goal 6 Humanities and the Fine Arts course.

-Optional Electives (above 68 credit requirements)

-PE 1040 Introduction to Conditioning

-LAWE 1005 Seeking Careers in Criminal Justice

-LAWE 1072 Introduction to Cyber Crimes

-Associate of Arts Degree Option

-To earn an Associate of Arts degree in addition to the Associate of Science degree outlined above, the student must complete a course from each of the following goal areas:

-- 1. Communication: ENGL 1102 Advanced Composition

-- 3. Natural Science

-- 6. Humanities (from a discipline other than the one used for the Associate of Science degree.
-It may also fulfill Goal 8)

-- 8. Global Perspective

-- 10. People and the Environment (unless BIOL 1060 was selected)

-Two Physical Education courses.
+The Law Enforcement program's goals are as follows: Students will acquire an understanding of the law enforcement profession and be able to communicate effectively in that profession.